GS-Macherechedze/db_week2/README.md

 - Organize retrieved data using the ORDER BY clause.

 <br/>

-## Instructions
-This assignment is designed to be completed in approximately 2 hours.

 ### What you'll need:
-Access to a computer with internet access
+- Access to a computer with internet access
-A text editor (e.g., Microsoft Word)
+- A code editor (e.g., Visual Studio Code)
-Access to a sample project database (or instructor-provided data) that includes the table you designed in Week 1 (e.g., "Records").
-See the database script in this repo titled "Week2.txt".
+- Access to a dataset.
+See the database script in this repository titled `hospital_db.sql`.

 ### Scenario:
 Imagine you’ve diligently collected and stored data using the database you designed last week.
 Now, it’s time to analyze that data and gain insights!